googlefonts/gf-docs/VerticalMetrics/README.md

 (typo/hhea)Descenders: `-300`
 Total: ascender + abs(descenders) = `1200`

-Exceptions can be made if the font’s primary script isn’t Latin, Greek or Cyrillic.
+Exceptions are usually made if the font’s primary script isn’t Latin, Greek or Cyrillic.
 Some scripts such as Devanagari contain very tall and shallow glyphs.
 It may make more sense for the sum of the metrics to exceed 130% to avoid interline glyph collisions.

+### Note:
+Please keep in mind that this calculation is to be set according to the specificities of each font.

+- `20%` is for compatibility with DTP app, but it can be often to tight if your font is covering more languages than basic Latin, Greek and Cyrillic, or if you have a particular design with short ascenders for example.

+- The choice of tha Agrave is purely based on the behaviour of some applications, it is not based on some general rules of design.

+- Google Fonts is trying to push designers to include proper support of the mark_to_mark feature allowing combination of diacritics, through a system of anchors, to diplay non-encoded accented glyphs.
+Pay attention to your anchor placement so if you combine breve and acute for eg. you don't end up with a severe interline glyph clashing.
+Or adapt your vertical metrics with a certain measure, to find the best compromise.

+- Google Fonts wishes to update fonts to expand glyhpsets, and therefore language support, and therefore accessibility.
+If your intention is to have, for example, Vietnamese coverage or Thai script in a next update, you can already anticipate the vertical metrics to avoid regressions later.

+For more info about the relationship between diacritics ad line height, you can read this document: (to do: link Viviana's doc).

 ---